-Somerset Community Action map: Wild initiatives across Somerset.
-Find out what's taking place local to you, add your group or connect with others.
+Somerset Community Action Map: Wild initiatives across Somerset.
+Find out what's taking place in your area, add your group or connect with others.

 somersetwildlife.org/get-involved/team-wilder/team-wilder-map

 The Resource Centre: This is a Sussex-based support centre, but the information section is one of the most comprehensive resources available online for setting up and running a group. resourcecentre.org.uk/information